-But whatever it was, reviewing the minutes results in discovering that Mordecai has never been rewarded properly for exposing the assassination plot on the King's life.
+But whatever it was, in reviewing the minutes He discovers that Mordecai has never been rewarded properly for exposing the assassination plot on the King's life.

 So Xerxes' is trying to figure out what should be done to rectify this situation and figures he should speak to an advisor, and "co-incidentally" Haman has just entered the court.